shivesh-ganju/NYC-Traffic-Analysis/FinalReadMe.md

 Note : This project folder will not be compiled because of absence of sbt files and because of a different project structure

-There is another zip folder in the submission which you can check if you want to compile the code (NYCTrafficAnalyzer_compilable.zip)
+There is another zip folder in the submission which you can check if you want to compile the code (NYCTaxiAnalyzer_compilable.zip)

 Project structure :